blacksmithgu/obsidian-dataview/docs/docs/queries/structure.md

 LIMIT 10
 ```

-Lists the 10 oldest and incompleted tasks of your vault as an interactive task list, grouped by their containing file and sorted from oldest to newest file.
+Lists the 10 oldest and incomplete tasks of your vault as an interactive task list, grouped by their containing file and sorted from oldest to newest file.
 ```dataview
 TASK
 WHERE !completed